hungovercoders/platform.teamconfig/ReadMe.md

 - **call-to-arms-live** - The channel for live issues requiring everyones attention to resolve. **This would be a channel that oncall would be integrated with.**
 - **call-to-arms-dev** - The channel for development issues requiring everyones attention to resolve.

+There will be times when a new idea or team is proposed but it may never become a fully fledged team, or has too little information at that point to become part of your team configuration.
+For these "spike" channels can be created until they are regarded as successful and become true components of your organisation where they will be added to your configuration.
+These should be monitored and committed or removed as soon as their acceptance or faiure is established.

+- **spike-{proposal}** - The channel for all aspects of the new proposal.

 An example implementation in slack of what this would look like can be seen below:
 <img src="img/slack.png"/>